Courtland Sutton Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Recent Performances

-- In last week's game against the Steelers, Sutton was targeted 11 times and racked up seven catches for 120 yards (17.1 yards per reception) and scored one touchdown.
+- Sutton put together a 120-yard performance against the Steelers last week on seven catches (17.1 yards per catch) while being targeted 11 times and scoring one touchdown.

-- During his last three games, Sutton has 204 receiving yards on 15 receptions (24 targets), with one touchdown, averaging 68.0 yards per game.
+- During his last three games, Sutton has caught 15 passes on 24 targets for 204 yards and one touchdown, averaging 68.0 yards per game.

 Sutton's Denver Teammates